Meitetsu KiHa 8500 series: Preserved examples

-Cars 8501 and 8504 are preserved in operational condition by the Nakagawa Clear Stream Railway Preservation Society in Nasukarasuyama.
+Cars 8501 and 8504 are preserved in operational condition by the Nakagawa Seiryū Railway Preservation Society in Nasukarasuyama, Tochigi.

 Individual cars

 The 5 individual cars that were built are as follows:

 KiHa 8501

 This car was facing the Toyohashi end and is equipped with a toilet and washroom.
 This car has been preserved.

 KiHa 8502

 This car was facing the Takayama end and is equipped with a toilet and washroom.
 This car is in service with the Sabah State Railway.

 KiHa 8503

 This car is practically identical to car 8501, but is only inserted into a trainset when required.
 This car is in service with the Sabah State Railway.

 KiHa 8504

 This car was an additional car meant to face the Takayama end, and is equipped with vending machines and a public telephone.
 Like car 8503, it is only inserted into a trainset when required.
 This car has been preserved.